2018 Plant Talk 9: Exotic Invasive Plants

 Praises to all that have donated to the cause. i encourage everyone reading this to donate as they are able financially, commentarialy, or energetically...
 Your contributions greatly help me continue this crucial work of ethnobotanical research and education.
 Please let me know your thoughts in general and anyway i can help this class serve you best.

-This class has been very slow coming in 2016.
+This class has been very slow coming in 2018.
 My apologies if you have been waiting and wondering.
-The sheer glut of work across such a wide range of subjects both local and to do with impending trips to Jamaica, Washington D.C. and Peru have taken up a lot of the oxygen in the work room.
-Thanks for understanding!
+The sheer glut of work across such a wide range of subjects both local as in moving 150 boxes of books out of the office i have had for 4 years and to do with an impending trip to Costa Rica to present at a conference as well as having my computer break mid-stream amongst all of that took up a lot of the oxygen in the work room.
+Thanks for understanding! marc

-Here’s a very informative map to see a visual representation of the relative infestation of invasive plants in the U.S. from the Forest Service.
+Here’s an informative map to see a visual representation of the relative infestation of invasive plants in the U.S. from the Forest Service

 Ainsworth, D., & Swane, E. (2004).
 Discovering alternatives to garden escapes and stopping the spread of invasive plants.
 Sydney: Horticulture Australia.